Update June 4th 2020

 For the young people we support we will be reaching out on the phone unless in emergencies.

+We know this is tough time for all, we aim to support in whichever way is needed.
 Basis staff are committed to the safety and wellbeing of the people we serve, so any decision taken to adapt or change services will be to ensure women and young people stay safe and well.
 At such a difficult time, we will do our very best to remain available and in touch with all the people we work with.

-We are appealing for food donations (drop off Basis office Mon – Fri: beween 10-3) as well as financial donations (via Justgiving or our Amazon wishlist ) as we are stepping up our practical support as women are unable to work or access other support sevices and our other income generation opportunities are now extremely limited.
+We are appealing for food donations (drop off Basis office Mon – Fri: beween 10-3) as well as financial donations (via Justgiving or our Amazon wishlist ) as we are stepping up our practical support as women are unable to work or access other support services and our other income generation opportunities are now extremely limited.

 Basis ongoing services:

-If you are in need or know of anyone please get in touch via our office phone, case worker phone numbers, our social media accounts and/or via the chat function on our website.
+If you are in need or know of anyone who is, please get in touch via our office phone, case worker phone numbers, our social media accounts and/or via the chat function on our website.
 The Police team are also still operational and our team are on phone standby during usual outreach hours for any support required.

-Young People: Where possible we will be reaching out over the phone and restricting 1 to 1 visits unless in emergencies
+Young People: Where possible we will be reaching out over the phone and restricting 1-to-1 visits unless in emergencies.

 SWARM Sex Worker Hardship Fund: